CSGOFlair/dev/README.md

 # Contributing

 Currently, contrubition is closed to anyone but project admins.
-You can apply to become a developer of the CSGOFlair project by [mailto:csgoflair@gmail.com](clicking here).
+You can apply to become a developer of the CSGOFlair project by clicking [here](mailto:csgoflair@gmail.com).